klml/pages/README.md

 I was tired of all the complicated wikis that required some kind of application server that I didn't want to even think about, so I wrote a CouchApp wiki.
 This one uses Markdown.

+## klml fork: wicketboard
+wicketboard is a draft for a Issue_tracking_system written as an extension or fork of pages, a wiki using cuchapp with couchDB. pages, like every wiki, is imho a very good implementation for the Document-oriented database system of couchDB.
+It shows the user documenst als pages and lets you create change it.
+And of course couchapp is so elementary and plain (no extra webserver, no extra script just JS

 ## Installing

 Follow the instructions below ("Deploying...") to get this code into your CouchDB.
 This section concerns how to make it so Pages is accessible at the URL-style you prefer.